Tochemey/distcache/README.md

 - **Automatic Nodes discovery**: All nodes in the cluster are aware of the cluster topology change and react to it accordingly.
 - **Discovery Provider API**: The developer can build custom nodes discovery providers or use the built-in providers.
 - **Built-in Discovery Providers**:
     - [kubernetes](./discovery/kubernetes/README.md) - helps discover cluster nodes during boostrap using the kubernetes client.
     - [NATS](./discovery/nats/README.md) - helps discover cluster nodes during bootstrap using [NATS](https://github.com/nats-io/nats.go).
     - [Static](./discovery/static/README.md) - the provided static cluster nodes help form a cluster.
 This provider is recommended for tests or demo purpose.
     - [DNS](./discovery/dnssd/README.md) - helps discover cluster nodes during bootstrap using the Go's DNS resolver.
 - **TLS Support**: DistCache comes bundled with TLS support.
-When running in cluster mode, all nodes must share the same root Certificate Authority (CA) to ensure a successful handshake.
+All nodes must share the same root Certificate Authority (CA) to ensure a successful handshake.
   TLS can be enabled in the [config](./config.go) with the option `WithTLS` method.
 This method allows you to configure both the TLS server and client settings.
   The TLS configuration is essential for enabling secure communication between nodes.

 ## How It Works